Egid10p/Egid10p/README.md

 - 👋 Hi, I’m @Egid10p
 - 👀 I’m interested in learning programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning CSS
 - 💞️ I’m looking to collaborate on improving and helping the world
 - 📫 How to reach me egidiocontacto11@gmail.com